Notiomastodon: Evolutionary history

 The appearance of gomphotherids in South America originates with the Great American Interchange.
 This began in the Pliocene about 3.5 million years ago, when the Isthmus of Panama closed and a mainland connection between North and South America was established.
 This exchange occurred in both directions, so that for example ground sloths and glyptodonts arrived in the north, while carnivorous mammals and artiodactyls, as well as proboscideans, among others, mixed with the endemic fauna of the south.
 The oldest record of proboscideans from South America comes from the middle section of the Uquia Formation in northwestern Argentina.
 It dates from about 2.5 million years ago, and the findings, which correspond to fragmentary remains of vertebrae, are not attributable to a particular genus.

 It is unknown when Notiomastodon originated.
 There are no clear documented finds of this genus in Central America.
-On another hand, Cuvieronius appeared in the region about 7 million years ago.
+On another hand, Gomphotherium appeared in the region about 7 million years ago.
 It has been generally assumed that the gomphotherids invaded South America in two independent waves.
 Cuvieronius used a corridor west of the Andes, while Notiomastodon used an eastern one along the Atlantic coast and lowlands.
 It is possible that the emigration to South America was much more complex, since Cuvieronius does not show a restriction to the highlands in Central America, but can also be found there in lowlands.
-The oldest unambiguous evidence of Notiomastodon in South America is an individual tooth found on the continental shelf off the Brazilian coast in the state of Rio Grande do Sul, which was radiometrically dated to 464,000 years ago and therefore corresponds to the Middle Pleistocene.
+Cuvieronius appears South America around a similar time to Notiomastodon, with the oldest possible date being 760,000 ±30,000 years ago and the oldest confirmed date being 304,000 ±54,000 years ago, and had a much more restricted range, confined to the northern Andes.
+The oldest unambiguous evidence of Notiomastodon in South America is a left lower jaw fragment found on the Córdoba Province, Argentina, which was radiometrically dated to 560,000 ±40,000 years ago and therefore corresponds to the Middle Pleistocene.
 The vast majority of Notiomastodon finds belong to the late Middle Pleistocene and Late Pleistocene.
 Its distribution areas in central Chile may have been reached relatively late, either by a route from the Pampas to the low inter-Andean valleys or from the north through the Amazonian lowlands.
 This may have occurred during the warm periods of the last glacial period, when the Patagonian ice cap was less extensive.